ubinhash/ZeroSumPac/README.md

 Start NGINX to serve it over https

 `sudo ln -s /etc/nginx/sites-available/api.zerosumpact.xyz /etc/nginx/sites-enabled/`

 `sudo nginx -t`

 `sudo systemctl restart nginx`

 ## Data Indexing

-Displaying a large "board" with all player position in real time requires indexing all the movement events.
+Displaying a large "board/maze" with all player position in real time requires indexing all the movement events.

-We're using goldsky's mirror pipeline to stream event log directly to the database and parse it from there, it's probably more straightforward and cost-effective solution compare to subgraph as we will expect frequent queries of board status.
+We're using goldsky's mirror pipeline to stream event log directly to the database and parse it from there, it's probably more straightforward and cost-effective solution compare to subgraph as we will expect very frequent queries of board status.

-Use `goldsky pipeline apply config.yaml` to deploy a pipeline
+Use `goldsky pipeline apply config.yaml` to deploy a pipeline.

+Note: Goldsky's contract decode tool is currently buggy at parsing signed int into database so (it was treated as unsigned), so we needed to do some custom ajustment in reading the data to accomodate that.
+This may cause some minor display issue when they fix their bug.

 # Tools and Library Used